Reason Xavi invited 'shaman' to Barca locker room in bold move to lift spirits

 The story has raised eyebrows within Barcelona's management, with some officials casting doubt on the report’s authenticity.

-During his tenure as head coach from 2021 to 2024, Xavi helmed 143 matches, achieving an average of 2.07 points per game and leading the team to win both La Liga and the Spanish Supercopa.
+During his tenure as head coach from 2021 to 2024, Xavi helmed 143 matches, achieving an average of 2.07 points per game and leading the team to win both La Liga and the Spanish Supercopa, per Tribuna.

 Despite these successes, the ritual reflects the mounting pressure on Xavi to counter persistent challenges on and off the pitch.